Beneath the Surface: The Role of Underwater Image Enhancement in Object Detection: Introduction

 \section{Introduction}

-\IEEEPARstart{U}{nderwater} computer vision has gained more attention in recent years with an increasing number of applications such as ocean mapping, ecological monitoring, and inspection.
-This is greatly attributed to the recent availability of large underwater datasets facilitated by the widespread use of {Remotely Operated Vehicles} (ROVs).
-Most recent datasets such as \cite{jiang2021underwater, liu2021dataset, liu2021new} are fully or partially obtained by ROVs due to their relatively low cost, availability, and ease of use.
-Because light propagates differently in water compared to air, underwater images are usually associated with limited visibility, reduced contrast, mono-color casts, and poor overall quality.
-In particular, light underwater suffers from absorption by which the energy of the light is dissipated and scattering by which the direction of light is changed \cite{yuan2022survey}.
+Underwater computer vision has gained much attention in recent years with an increasing number of applications in areas such as ocean mapping, ecological monitoring, and inspection.
+This growth is largely attributed to the recent availability of large underwater datasets facilitated by the widespread use of Remotely Operated Vehicles (ROVs).
+Most recent datasets, such as \cite{jiang2021underwater, liu2021dataset, liu2021new}, are fully or partially obtained by ROVs due to their relatively low cost, availability, and ease of use.
+Underwater images are usually associated with limited visibility, reduced contrast, monochromatic casts, and low overall quality.
+This is attributed to two main phenomena: light absorption, by which the energy of the light is dissipated, and light scattering, by which the direction of light is changed \cite{yuan2022survey}.

 Because of these challenges with underwater imagery, researchers have developed numerous enhancement approaches to mitigate these effects \cite{ACDC, zhang2023underwater, tang2022autoenhancer}.
-In addition, some studies \cite{li2016underwater, li2018benchmarking} suggested using image enhancement as a preprocessing step to increase classification and detection performance.
-However, very little previous work has addressed the use of Underwater Image Enhancement (UIE) for high-level tasks such as Underwater Object Detection (UOD) and classification.
-Thus, more work is required to investigate the effect of image enhancement on detection performance.

-Pei et al.~\cite{pei2019effects} concluded that image degradation negatively impacts classification performance but image enhancement algorithms do not help regain classification performance.
-The authors of \cite{fu2023rethinking, wang2023underwater} concluded that image enhancement has a negative effect on detection performance when used as a preprocessing step.
-Conversely, Chen et al.~\cite{chen2020reveal} concluded that mixing enhanced and non-enhanced images to train a classifier does not lead to higher performance, but rather more robust performance.
+Assuming that image enhancement has a positive impact on high-level tasks, some studies \cite{li2016underwater, li2018benchmarking} suggested using image enhancement as a pre-processing step to increase classification and detection performance.
+However, other researchers concluded that image enhancement, unintuitively, degrades the detection performance.
+For example, Pei et al.~\cite{pei2019effects} concluded that image degradation negatively impacts classification performance but image enhancement algorithms do not help regain classification performance.
+The authors of \cite{fu2023rethinking, wang2023underwater} concluded that image enhancement has a negative effect on detection performance when used as a pre-processing step.
+Conversely, Chen et al.~\cite{chen2020reveal} concluded that mixing enhanced and non-enhanced images to train a classifier does not lead to higher performance, but rather to more robust performance.

-Motivated by previous studies, we conducted a thorough evaluation of the underwater enhancement-detection framework and tried to overcome the shortcomings of previous studies by quantitatively and qualitatively linking image quality with detection, investigating the underlying reasons behind the degradation of detection performance after image enhancement, and showcasing how enhancement has the potential to improve detection.